RosaEGV/ROSA-profile/README.md

 - 💞️ I’m looking to collaborate on a  company as a QA Engineer junior

 --->Where do you find me?
+By email : evevale_2@hotmail.com
-You can contact me for facebook mi link is  https://www.facebook.com/rosaevelin.guzmanvalencia?mibextid=ZbWKwL
+also you can contact me for facebook mi link is  https://www.facebook.com/rosaevelin.guzmanvalencia?mibextid=ZbWKwL